-After dinner, head back to Bedroxx to pick up your bikes and take a quick jaunt down Camino Martin to the Catalina Brewing Company (Stop 8).
+There are some new options in the area for dining.
+Tacos Apson and Topgolf Marana are both family-friendly.
+After dinner, take a quick jaunt down Camino Martin to the Catalina Brewing Company (Stop 8).
 Even the kids will love this stop since CBC has a ton of games, including a mini-shuffleboard setup which is already a favorite among the younger crowd.
-Hank and Brian, who opened Catalina Brewery earlier this year, are avid cyclists themselves.
+Hank and Brian, who opened Catalina Brewing Company, are avid cyclists themselves.
 “We bike, we brew,” as they like to say, and with their convenient location right next to the Loop, it’s easy to see that this motto isn’t just a clever slogan.
 It’s a way of life.

 After this full day, you’re just a short bike ride from your car.
 Cross back through the wash and ride northeast to Christina Taylor Green Memorial River Park (Stop 2).
 By the time you get home, you’ll want nothing more than to go to bed early.
 You’ve earned it.
 Discover family adventures when you Discover Marana.

 For a detailed map of this route, click here.